silverpond/machine-learning-python-test/README.md

 7. _An Exploration of the TensorFlow Tensor_: An review of what Tensors are, in the context of TensorFlow, and the various operations that can be performed on them, and what their affect is.

+### Notes

+If you wish, you could configure your repo so that it can be executed in the [MyBinder.org](mybinder.org) environment; but this isn't necessary!